 Want to get into real estate but not sure where to start?
 Knowing how to afford real estate start-up costs is an important step in beginning your career.
-Not only do you need to figure out how much it will cost you to get established as a real estate professional, but how you’ll afford some of the upfront costs associated with the profession — especially getting licensed.
+Not only do you need to figure out how much it will cost you to get established as a real estate professional, but how much you’ll afford some of the upfront costs associated with the profession — especially getting licensed.

 Each method of affording your real estate start-up costs has pros and cons, so be sure to look into what it will cost to launch your career before deciding what’s best for you.

 This option might take the longest, but at least you’ll be able to afford your real estate start-up costs without borrowing money — which could be good for your finances.
 In order to save money fast, you’ll want to consider finding ways to cut expenses from your budget while also maybe trying to earn some extra cash on the side.
 Here are some ways you can do each of those: